-In the past, most facelift procedures were essentially the same, but today with the many different variations, Dr. Killingsworth will customize your surgery to meet your individual lifestyle.
-Today, more and more patients are choosing to have face lift surgery because they want their appearance to reflect their vitality and positive outlook for living a longer life.*
+In the past, most facelift procedures were essentially the same, but today with the many different variations, Our facelift surgeons will customize your procedure to meet your individual lifestyle.
+Today, more and more patients are choosing to have face lift surgery because they want their appearance to reflect their vitality and positive outlook for living a longer life.**

 HOW MUCH DOES FACE LIFT SURGERY IN ATLANTA COST?

-The cost of facelift surgery is based upon the technique that is recommended by Dr. Killingsworth, as well as the personal cosmetic needs of the patient.
+The cost of facelift surgery is based upon the technique that is recommended by our face lift surgeons, as well as the personal cosmetic needs of the patient.
 After your consultation, we provide you with a detailed cost of your face lift procedure.
 We accept cash, personal check, major credit cards, CareCredit®, and Alphaeon® Credit financing.

 HOW DO I GET STARTED WITH FACELIFT SURGERY IN ATLANTA?